vroger11/DDD-compilator/README.md

 ## This library can:
-- parse a smt or smt2 problems, but variables needs to be Real.
+- parse a smt or smt2 problems, but variables needs to be Real (you can see an example in example_smt_files).
 - generate locally reduced DDD.
 - generate path reduced and tight DDD (implemented with exponential algorithms)
 - use 4 different heuristics were also implemented to parse an smt problem.